 - Define the problem using the 5W2H approach and Process flow diagram

-- Problem definition shall be based on facts
+- The problem definition shall be based on facts.

 Define, verify and implement interim containment action to isolate the effects of the problem from any